dyybna/TTLegacy-versions/README.md

 *You should all be here for the old TT version I'm telling you the bad news that the old version is dead:

-- TT  I'm telling you the bad news that the old version is dead
-- TT If you have anything to say, you can send me a private message in the background
+*I'm telling you the bad news that the old version is dead *If you have anything to say, you can send me a private message in the background

 Why cling to a version that is already dead